How memory works

 Fortunately, there’s a good deal we can do about this if we choose.
 Perhaps the biggest reason we forgot their name was that we simply weren't paying enough attention in the first place.

 While they were introducing themselves, we were focused on whether there’s spinach stuck in our teeth, the right stance to best show off our paunch, and what we’re going to say next.
+(Find out how to silence those critical thoughts here).

 In that flurry of self-conscious unawareness, our attention was elsewhere.
 Like a fragile snowflake turning immediately to slush on tarmac, the memory never got a chance to land, let alone settle.